Madagascar Pictures Guide

-The Avenue of Baobabs near Morondava, Madagascar.
+The Avenue of Baobabs near Morondava, Madagascar Pictures.
 Photo by Bernard Gagnon.

 Madagascar also offers the inquisitive tourist the bizarre burial sites of the Mahafaly tribe, strange rock formations, spectacular landscapes, the French-speaking capital in Antananarivo that is just about worth a couple of days and good beaches with diving and snorkelling locations.